Home | Surname List | Bucher / Beecher Research Site

 Spouses/Children:

-• Church: Lower Mahanoy Township: Hickory Corners: Zion's Stone Valley Church, Northumberland County, Pennsylvania, USA.
+1. Religion: in Lower Mahanoy Twp.: Hickory Corners: Zion's Stone Valley Church, Northumberland, PA

 On March 21, 1875, Mr. Snyder was married to Esther R. Zartman, daughter of Daniel and Hettie (Raker) Zartman, and they have had a family of six children: Daniel J., who is at present principal of the Mifflinville high school in Columbia County, Pa.; Harlan R. C., also a public school teacher, now supervising principal of the West Berwick schools in Columbia County; and four who died young, Halmer B., Wilson, Susanna and Esther.
 Mr. and Mrs. Snyder and their family are Lutheran members of the Zion's (Stone Valley) Church; Mr. Snyder served two years as deacon and was secretary of the Sunday school for a number of years.